dariosalvi78/5mwt-js/README.md

 - walkend3: ms of when the third walking activity ends

 3. Don't forget to commit + push your changes!

+# Develop

+- `src/stats.mjs` contains the implementation of simple statistics
+- `src/playground.mjs` contains code where to test different ideas
+- `src/processTest.mjs` is used to run the algorithm for a specific test

 ## Acknowledgments